mmargenot/mmargenot.github.io/content/posts/old-appearances.md

 ## Chats with Traders
 [Chats with traders](https://chatwithtraders.com/) is a podcast that I spoke on some time ago about the challenges of using machine learning in finance.
 You can find a recording of that conversation [here](https://www.youtube.com/watch?v=Zj5sXWv9SDM).

+# Writing

+## Books
+Bit of a misnomer here, as I haven't written any books in their entirety [yet], but I did some work on ["Bayesian Methods for Hackers"](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers) porting it to PyMC3, which was a substantial version change from PyMC.

+## Quantopian
+Much of this volume of content was produced when I worked at a startup where we did a lot of education for the community.
+Beyond the above live recordings, there was a very large quantity of lectures on statistics, machine learning, quantitative finance, and algorithmic trading.
+[This repo](https://github.com/mmargenot/research_public) contains most, if not all, of that content, with [this directory](https://github.com/mmargenot/research_public/tree/master/notebooks/lectures) in particular being the one with the lectures in it.

 # Everywhere else